Exercise During Pregnancy

 If you are new to exercise, start out slowly and gradually increase your activity.
 Begin with as little as 5 minutes a day.
 Add 5 minutes each week until you can stay active for 30 minutes a day.

-If you were very active before pregnancy, you can keep doing the same workouts with your health care professional’s approval.
+If you were very active before pregnancy, you can keep doing the same workouts with your obstetrician’s approval.
 However, if you start to lose weight, you may need to increase the number of calories that you eat.

 Your body goes through many changes during pregnancy.
 It is important to choose exercises that take these changes into account: